SOLVE-NITK/vlab-phase4-mechanical/heat_transfer/exp-heat-transfer-by-natural-convection/round-template/experiment/theory.md

 To determine the total thermal resistance of the composite slab

-to determine the total thermal conductivity of the composite slab.
+To determine the total thermal conductivity of the composite slab.

-To understand the temperature vs distance graph
+To plot the temperature vs distance graph